Learning how to fight while traveling is an art, and I am about to teach you the secrets to do it properly.

 Today, I have somehow fond memories of those arguments, as they still represent a crucial moment of my travel and life experience.

-Have you ever had an argument while traveling?
+Have you had any chance to fight while traveling?
 What did you learn from it?
-Let us know in the comments below!